Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Conclusion

 \section{Conclusion}

-We discussed and provided theoretical analyzes for the \emph{stability} and \emph{robustness} phenomena in Bayesian inverse problems with diffusion models as priors.
-Meanwhile, we introduced a unified plug-and-play approach, \emph{robust diffusion posteriors}, which can be readily incorporated into the existing gradient-based diffusion sampling methods.
-It delivers theoretical guarantees for robustness even when observations deviate from the assumed likelihood model without losing the property of stability.
-Extensive experimental results validate our theoretical analysis and demonstrate the effectiveness and robustness of the proposed method.
+We studied the \emph{stability} and \emph{robustness} of Bayesian inverse problems with diffusion model priors, providing both theoretical insights and empirical evidence.
+Building on this analysis, we introduced \emph{robust diffusion posterior sampling} (RDP), a unified plug-and-play approach that can be readily incorporated into existing gradient-based diffusion posterior samplers.
+RDP preserves the stability of standard diffusion posterior sampling while providing robustness under outlier contamination.
+Extensive experiments across scientific inverse problems and natural image restoration tasks validate our theory and demonstrate the effectiveness and robustness of the proposed method.

-\paragraph{Limitation and Future Work.} Our experiments primarily consider isotropic noise, whereas structured (e.g., correlated or spatially varying) noise is also common in practice.
-We provide a potential solution via an appropriate weighting function in the appendix, but a systematic evaluation is still needed.
-Empirically, our approach could be applied to discrete measurements, such as the Poisson distribution used for high-photon count signals.
-Extending the theoretical analysis to these cases requires additional effort and is left for future research.